 How, then, can the Jews preach salvation and a spiritual kingdom without the Holy Spirit?

 Or are the Jews part of an earthly kingdom, an earthly bride, an earthly body?
 If they are they have no part in the four Gospel accounts; for John the Baptist and Christ came preaching one Kingdom—a Kingdom born in the hearts of men.
 This is the Kingdom of which Daniel spoke, the Kingdom that will rule the nations of the earth forever.

 The one Kingdom of God is the new Jerusalem, which is the glorified Church, the Body of Christ—God in Christ in the saints reigning over the nations of the earth.
 It is the Kingdom of which Isaiah prophesied.

-Of the increase of his government and peace there shall be no end, upon the throne of David, and upon his kingdom, to order it, and to establish it with judgment and with justice from henceforth even for ever.
-The zeal of the Lord of hosts will perform this.
+Of the increase of His government and peace there will be no end, upon the throne of David and over His kingdom, to order it and establish it with judgment and justice from that time forward, even forever.
+The zeal of the LORD of hosts will perform this.
 (Isaiah 9:7)

 The teaching of two different called-out peoples, one spiritual and one earthly, is not found in the writings of the Apostle Paul.
 Paul taught clearly and consistently that there is only one holy olive tree, Israel, and we Gentiles have been grafted on it.